 The qualitative and quantitative results of evaluations on the supervised tasks can be seen below.
 We used the standard evaluation protocols for both camera pose estimation and feature matching tasks.
 We also provide evaluation results on the (non-Street View) benchmarks of Brown et al. and Mikolajczyk&Schmid.

-Follow the following instructions to upload a pair of images.
-Press Run and then the relative camera pose and matching score between the two will be shown.
+Follow the instructions to upload a pair of images.
+Press Run and the relative camera pose and matching score between the two will be shown.

-You can also upload a batch of (>100) images and receive the 2D embedding of our representaion vs all the baselines reported in the paper.
+You can also upload a batch of (<100) images and receive the 2D embedding of our representaion vs the baselines reported in the paper.

-"3D Representations via Pose Estimation and Matching", Amir R Zamir, Pulkit Agrawal, Tilman Wekel, Jitendra Malik, Silvio Savarese, in ECCV 2016
+"Generic 3D Representation via Pose Estimation and Matching", Amir R Zamir, Tilman Wekel, Pulkit Agrawal, Jitendra Malik, Silvio Savarese, in ECCV 2016.
+[Paper] [Supplementary Material]